 Kits can be purchased and are easy to assemble and often come complete with ventilation equipment.
 Another possibility is the Dutch light, which is a large but portable greenhouse-like structure that is moved around the garden.

 The dimensions of your cold frame vary and depend on the space available and permanency of the structure.
-Four to five feet across is a good width to facilitate ease of weeding and harvesting.
+4 to 5 feet (1-1.5 m.) across is a good width to facilitate ease of weeding and harvesting.
 The sash of the frame should slope southward to maximize solar exposure.

 Using Cold Frames for Gardening